floschu/control/README.md

 ## reaktor

-control is the kotlin coroutines flow alternative of [Reaktor](https://github.com/floschu/Reaktor/) which uses [RxJava2](https://github.com/ReactiveX/RxJava) to create its unidirectional-data-flow architecture.
+control is the kotlin coroutines flow alternative of [Reaktor](https://github.com/floschu/Reaktor/) which uses [Rx 2](https://github.com/ReactiveX/RxJava) to create its unidirectional-data-flow architecture.